venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/receive-query-notifications-from-sql-using-the-wcf-service-model.md

 manager: "anneta"
 ---
 # Receive Query Notifications from SQL using the WCF Service Model
-This topic demonstrates how to configure the [!INCLUDE[adaptersqlshort](../../includes/adaptersqlshort-md.md)] to receive query notification messages from a SQL Server database.
+This topic demonstrates how to configure the [!INCLUDE [adaptersqlshort](../../includes/adaptersqlshort-md.md)] to receive query notification messages from a SQL Server database.
 To demonstrate notifications, consider a table, Employee, with a “Status” column.
 When a new record is inserted to this table, the value of the Status column is set to 0.
 You can configure the adapter to receive notifications by registering for notifications using a SQL statement that retrieves all records that have Status column as “0.”
-You can do so by specifying the SQL statement for the **NotificationStatement** binding property.
+You can do so by specifying the SQL statement for the <strong>NotificationStatement</strong> binding property.
 After the adapter client receives the notification, it can contain the logic to do any subsequent tasks on the SQL Server database.
 In this example, for the sake of simplicity, the adapter client lists all the records in the table that have the Status column as “0.”

 > [!NOTE]
 >  If you are performing operation on tables that have columns of user-defined types, make sure you refer to [Operations on tables and views with user-defined types using the SQL adapter](../../adapters-and-accelerators/adapter-sql/operations-on-tables-and-views-with-user-defined-types-using-the-sql-adapter.md) topic before you start developing your application.

 ## Configuring Notifications with the SQL Adapter Binding Properties
- The following table summarizes the [!INCLUDE[adaptersqlshort](../../includes/adaptersqlshort-md.md)] binding properties that you use to configure receiving notifications from SQL Server.
+ The following table summarizes the [!INCLUDE [adaptersqlshort](../../includes/adaptersqlshort-md.md)] binding properties that you use to configure receiving notifications from SQL Server.
 You must specify these binding properties while running the .NET application to receive the notifications from a SQL Server database.

 |Binding Property|Description|
 |----------------------|-----------------|